Chelmsford City Racecourse

-Chelmsford City racecourse, originally known as Great Leighs Racecourse, is a thoroughbred horse racing venue located in Great Leighs near Chelmsford, Essex, England.
+Chelmsford City racecourse, originally known as Great Leighs Racecourse, is a thoroughbred horse racing venue located in Great Leighs near Braintree, Essex, England.
 When it opened in April 2008, it was the first entirely new racecourse in the UK since Taunton opened in 1927.
 It went into administration in January 2009, and racing did not resume until January 2015.

 Chelmsford City (known as Great Leighs at the time) was developed and owned by entrepreneur John Holmes and his son, Jonathan.
 It aimed to exploit potentially the largest unserved market in British horseracing.
 Overall there is slightly more than one racecourse per million people in Great Britain, but there was no racecourse in Essex (population >1.6 million), in east London (formerly in part, part of Essex) or in the neighbouring county of Hertfordshire (population >1 million).
-The new course is only 50 mi from Newmarket, the largest racehorse training centre in Britain.
+The course is only 50 mi from Newmarket, the largest racehorse training centre in Britain.
 The course is laid out as an 8.5 furlong left-handed Polytrack oval, with a 2 furlong home straight.
-The 10,000-capacity grandstand was used at the 2006 Ryder Cup.

 Opening

 Great Leighs racecourse was originally scheduled to open in October 2006, but the opening was deferred several times.
 On 20 March 2008, the racecourse announced that the opening fixture would be postponed to 20 April 2008, with the original opening date, 4 April 2008, being used a test day.

 Eventually, on 20 April 2008, the racecourse staged its first race meeting before an invited audience, with the opening race being won by Temple of Thebes.
 The first meeting with full public admission took place on 28 May 2008.
 The venue attracted some praise for some of its racing facilities but considerable criticism for the incomplete state of its visitor facilities.
 Attendances failed to meet expectations.
+The 10,000-capacity grandstand was used at the 2006 Ryder Cup.